yuanchenyang/python-parser/README.md

 line, the data must be separated by spaces.
 Any line that is neither a block parser nor a return statement is a line parser.

+Types supported by line parser:
+1. Strings: <str a>
+2. Integers: <int a>
+3. Floats: <float a>

+A block parser starts with an integer initializing variable.
+The value of the variable is looked up and substituted at the start of the execution of the block parser.
+That number is the number of times the block can be executed.
+Every block parser must contain one return statement, denoted by ">>>".
+A return statement consists of python code along with normal or iterable variables.
+The return statement is executed during each iteration of the block parser, and a block parser binds a iterable variable with the same name as the intializing variable after execution.

 All variables are all bound to one single global frame.

 A normal variable starts with a "$", followed by its name, which must be all letters.
 All normal variables are referentially transparent, but they are mutable by executing line parsers.

-A block parser starts with a number or a variable.
-If it starts with a variable, the value of the variable is looked up and substituted.
-The number is the number of times the block can be executed.
+A iterable variable starts with a "%" followed by its name, which must be all letters.
+Iterable variables are not referentially transparent, and they can be used only once in a return statement.
+During execution, a iterable variable is replaced with an iterator generated from its block.